erikandersson96/portfolio-project-two/README.md

 * The footer includes all the social media links to the relevant social media platform.
 The links will open in a new tab to not confuse the user.
 Or open each social media platform application on the device if the user interacts on a mobile device or tablet.
 The icons for the social media links have been used from `Font Awesome` and they all have the same color as the `Wrapper`.

+* The footer also has an hover effect to it for when the user hover's over each social media link.
+The color of the link shifts from the green color to black.

 ![Screenshot of Footer](/assets/images/footer1.png)